Is Your Neck or Spine Out of Alignment? It May Be Causing Your Migraine

 About 42 million Americans suffer from headaches, 20% of chronic headaches are said to be cervicogenic.
 Four times as many women as men experience these.

 There are many kinds of headaches including migraine, tension, and sinus headaches.
 There can also be a lot of reasons for them - poor posture, chemical or food sensitivity, vision changes, colds, hormones or stress.
-Sometimes, it's even a combination of these things factors.
+Sometimes, it's even a combination of these factors.

 However, migraine and tension headaches most closely mimic a cervicogenic headache.
-Unfortunately, you are much more likely to be diagnosed with the migraine or stress headaches because so many of the symptoms are the same.
+Unfortunately, you are much more likely to be diagnosed with the migraine or tension headaches because so many of the symptoms are the same.
 For instance they all can affect one side, consist of severe throbbing pain, nausea, a sensitivity to sound and/or light.

 Because diagnostic tests (blood work, x-rays, and MRIs) are mostly ineffective in this case, cervicogenic headaches are still widely under-diagnosed.
 According to the National Institute for Health, they are even considered controversial.
 In other words, many doctors don't believe in them.